ColonolNutty/Sims4CommunityLibrary/README.md

       - Blue
       - Green
       - Red
+    - Create Localized Tooltips - Use to display tooltips on interactions (while also displaying the interaction)
+      - These can be useful to give more information to the player about why an interaction cannot be performed, instead of simply hiding interactions.
 - Testing Framework
   - Write tests to test your python code and run the tests via a command within the game.
   - The results will be logged to the 'Documents/The Sims 4/' folder